 Shedding.
 Despite what you might think, these pups do not shed a lot.
 There’s some disagreement about whether they should be classified as hypoallergenic, but people with sensitivities or allergies may find them easier to tolerate than other breeds.

+Yorkie Style.
 For those who like to doll up their pooches with fabulous clothes and hairstyles, the Yorkshire Terrier is a natural choice.
 Many owners enjoy dressing them with bows, dresses, tuxedos, and Halloween costumes.
-They also look great in a variety of different haircuts, from a short “puppy cut” to a long, flowing three-layer ‘do.